unicode-org/cldr/docs/ldml/tr35-keyboards.md

 > * Tertiary weight is the tertiary value for the character.
 > * Quaternary weight is the index of the tertiary character.

-_Attribute:_ `tertiary_base`
+_Attribute:_ `tertiaryBase`

 > This attribute is a space separated list of `"true"` or `"false"` values corresponding to each character matched.
-It is illegal for a tertiary character to have a true `tertiary_base` value.
+It is illegal for a tertiary character to have a true `tertiaryBase` value.
 For a primary character it marks that this character may have tertiary characters moved after it.
-When calculating the secondary weight for a tertiary character, the most recently encountered primary character with a true `tertiary_base` attribute is used.
-Primary characters with an `@order` value of 0 automatically are treated as having `tertiary_base` true regardless of what is specified for them.
+When calculating the secondary weight for a tertiary character, the most recently encountered primary character with a true `tertiaryBase` attribute is used.
+Primary characters with an `@order` value of 0 automatically are treated as having `tertiaryBase` true regardless of what is specified for them.

-_Attribute:_ `prebase`
+_Attribute:_ `preBase`

 > This attribute gives the prebase attribute for each character matched.
 The value may be `"true"` or `"false"` or a space separated list of such values.
 If missing the value for all the characters matched is false.
 It is illegal for a tertiary character to have a true prebase value.
 >